Social Prescribing: a resource for health professionals

 No Results Found 0/0

-This resource is designed to support health professionals working in the primary care sector to implement social prescribing into their practice.
-This resource draws from the best-available evidence and guidance on social prescribing.
+This resource is designed to support health professionals working in primary care to implement social prescribing in their practice.
+This resource brings together the best available evidence and expert opinion to provide guidance on social prescribing.
+To accompany the resource, a 30 minute online training module (short registration required) with case studies is available to support implementation and enhance the learning experience.

 Introduction to social prescribing New